daavelino/pwd-strength/README.md

   }
 }
 ```
-The idea here is to apply the Boltzmann formula for the entropy `S = kln(omega)` where `omega` is the number of accessible states of a system (which is N^L).
-A simple math reveals that the value of the entropy H would be
+The idea here is to apply the Boltzmann formula for the entropy `S = kln(omega)` where `omega` is the number of accessible states of a system, which is N^L, where L is the number of symbols in the password i.e. its alphabet and N is the number of possible symbols in a given alphabet, used to generate the password.
+Check [here](https://en.wikipedia.org/wiki/Password_strength#Entropy_as_a_measure_of_password_strength) for a detailed explanation.
+A simple math reveals that the value of the password entropy H would be
 `H = L(log N /log 2`,
 providing the value of the entropy in terms of the number of bits.
 (That's the reason why it is necessary to divide it by log 2).

+That's how the password entropy is calculated in this project.
+Notice that, if the length of the password is 0, its entropy is also zero.

+The function `getUnique(word)` is used here to compute the number of unique symbols in a given password.